 How to Protect Your Information Technology (IT) Infrastructure From Zero-Day Exploits

-It is estimated that as of 2020, approximately half of all corporate data is stored in the cloud, making millions of records vulnerable to hackers.1 If you work in IT—whether you’re the director of engineering for a multinational corporation, a system administrator for a small business, a systems analyst for an IT consultancy firm, a database administrator for a nonprofit, or a programmer for an app vendor—you must be aware of security vulnerabilities and do your part to prevent exploitations.
+It is estimated that as of 2022, over 60% of all corporate data is stored in the cloud, making millions of records vulnerable to hackers.1 If you work in IT—whether you’re the director of engineering for a multinational corporation, a system administrator for a small business, a systems analyst for an IT consultancy firm, a database administrator for a nonprofit, or a programmer for an app vendor—you must be aware of security vulnerabilities and do your part to prevent exploitations.

 There are a number of ways hackers can compromise data.
 But one of the most pressing current threats is “zero-day exploits.”